fusion-energy/neutronics-workshop/README.md

 1. Install Docker Desktop for [windows](https://hub.docker.com/editions/community/docker-ce-desktop-windows).
 During this install make sure to check the box that adds your user account to the docker-users account otherwise you will require admin writes to launch docker-desktop.

-2. Next is to install an X server to allow a visual connection to docker.
+2. The next step is to install an X server to allow a visual connection between your display and docker.
 The options here are [VcXsrv](https://sourceforge.net/projects/vcxsrv/) (recommended) or [Xming](https://sourceforge.net/projects/xming/).
-Install VcXsrv and be sure to check the "Disable access control" check box during installation,  [detailed instructions](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde) are avaiable.
+Install VcXsrv and be sure to check the "Disable access control" check box during installation,  detailed instructions are avaiable [here](https://dev.to/darksmile92/run-gui-app-in-linux-docker-container-on-windows-host-4kde).

-3. Run VcXsrv which now should be found in the start menu
+3. Run VcXsrv which should now be found in the start menu.

 4. Open Windows PowerShell, this can be found by searching the start menu.

 5. Within Windows PowerShell type ```ipconfig``` and find your IP address

 6. Within Windows PowerShell type ```set-variable -name DISPLAY -value yourip:0.0``` and replace ```yourip``` with your IP address found in the previous step.
-The full command should look something like this ```set-variable -name DISPLAY -value 10.11.128.118:0.0```
+The full command should look something like this ```set-variable -name DISPLAY -value 10.11.128.118:0.0``` but with different numbers.

 7. Within Windows PowerShell type ```docker run --net=host -it --rm -v $PWD:/my_openmc_workshop -e DISPLAY=$DISPLAY --privileged openmcworkshop/openmc_nndc_workshop```